 Notah Begay III ’90

-Notah Begay III, the only full-blooded Native American to have played on the PGA TOUR, was born and raised in Albuquerque, New Mexico.
-Notah secured a scholarship to Stanford University where he earned a degree in Economics in addition to earning All- American Honors three times and leading the golf team to a National Championship in 1994.
+Notah Begay III, the only full-blooded Native American to have played on the PGA TOUR, was born and raised in Albuquerque.
+Notah secured a scholarship to Stanford University, where he earned a degree in economics in addition to earning All-American Honors three times and leading the golf team to a national championship in 1994.

-In addition to winning 4 PGA TOUR tournaments, Mr. Begay became only the third player in the history of professional golf to shoot 59 in a professional event and partnered with good friend Tiger Woods in the 2000 President’s Cup.
+In addition to winning four PGA TOUR tournaments, Notah became only the third player in the history of professional golf to shoot 59 in a professional event and partnered with good friend Tiger Woods in the 2000 President’s Cup.

 Alex Bregman ’12